These 11 Supplements Can Help Strike Hormonal Balance

 4. Vitamin D

-Vitamin D has been shown to improve testosterone levels, inflammation, and oxidative stress, and reduce luteinizing hormone in PCOS patients [12, 14] .
-PCOS patients tend to have higher testosterone levels than other women, resulting in symptoms like male pattern baldness, acne, and more.
+Vitamin D has been shown to improve testosterone levels, inflammation, and oxidative stress, and reduce luteinizing hormone in PCOS patients 12 14.
+People with PCOS patients tend to have higher testosterone levels than others, resulting in symptoms like male pattern baldness, acne, and more.
 Including vitamin D may help with hair loss as well, as a deficiency can lead to thinning.

 Dosage: The range studied spanned 1,000–4,000 IU per day, however, researchers observed positive effects when dosing was higher than that for a prolonged period.
 Dosing is highly individual.
+In the clinic I usually recommend a conservative dose of 2,000–4,000 IU vitamin D3 per day.
 If your blood levels are 100-124 nmol/L (40–50 ng/mL), you’re likely on the right track.
 It makes sense to get a baseline reading before supplementing so that you can track improvement over time.
-Although you should always check with your own provider, we often recommend the following to our clients:
+Although you should always check with your own provider, research suggests the following:

 5. Omega-3 Fatty Acids